valmontechno/epsilon-pi-game/README.md

-# π Game for Epsilon
+# Pi Game for Epsilon

 A game to learn the decimals of π, on a [NumWorks calculator](https://www.numworks.com).